 Measuring job creation

 Having chosen our investments for their potential to create jobs, we need to understand how many jobs are actually created over time.
-CDC has developed a new methodology for calculating job creation with the help of an external firm that advises on impact and sustainability.
-Further information on the direct and indirect jobs in CDC’s portfolio can be found in our latest Annual Review.
+We have developed a new methodology for calculating job creation with the help of an external firm that advises on impact and sustainability.
+Further information on the direct and indirect jobs in our portfolio can be found in our latest Annual Review.

 Evaluating our development impact

-To supplement the knowledge CDC gains from collecting data from our portfolio, we invest in studies that evaluate areas of development impact in much greater depth.
+To supplement the knowledge we gain from collecting data from our portfolio, we invest in studies that evaluate areas of development impact in much greater depth.
 We regularly commission independent evaluations to increase understanding of our development impact and to guide future investments.

 Our latest evaluations are published here: